-We have considerable experience in the fields of Cancer Biology and Neuroscience what make us a unique laboratory for studying secondary tumors that affect the brain.
+We have a strong background in the fields of Cancer Biology and Neuroscience, which makes us a unique laboratory for studying secondary tumors affecting the brain.

-The laboratory started its operation in March 2015 to develop research in brain metastasis.
-Brain metastasis is a common and deadly cancer progression.
-When metastatic cells reach the brain after leaving the primary tumor (located, for example, in the breast or lung), the prognosis is always bad.
+The laboratory started operations in March 2015 to develop research in brain metastasis.
+Brain metastasis is a common progression of cancer.
+When metastatic cells reach the brain after leaving the primary tumor, which is frequently located in the breast, lung or the skin, the prognosis is dismal.

-Systemic therapies are more effective in controlling other forms of metastasis rather when these affect the brain, therefore, the incidence of brain metastasis is on the rise.
-In fact brain metastases are currently the most common neurological complication of cancer, even more frequent than all brain primary tumors (such as glioblastoma) combined.
-The specific characteristics of the brain require new approaches to study metastatic disease in this organ.
+Local therapies are frequently not sufficient to control the disease affecting the brain and systemic therapies are in general more effective out of the brain, therefore, the incidence of brain metastasis is on the rise.
+In fact, brain metastases are currently the most common neurological complication of cancer, even more frequent than all brain primary tumors (such as glioblastoma) combined.
+We think that the specific biology of the brain requires new approaches to study metastatic disease in this organ.

-In the laboratory we try to understand how cells from different cancer types (breast or lung among others) are able to get access to the brain, survive and colonize this vital organ.
-We do it by using innovative approaches resulting from combining Cancer Biology and Neuroscience.
+In the laboratory we try to understand how metastatic cells from different cancer types are able to get access to the brain, survive and colonize this vital organ.
+And how, by doing so, metastases compromise the function of the brain.
+We do it by using innovative approaches derived from our background in both Cancer Biology and Neuroscience.